ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ## Styling

-See the [example story](https://amp.dev/documentation/examples/components/amp-story-interactive-poll/story#page=title-themes) for a demonstration of available amp-story-interactive experiences.
+View all theming options in action in the [example story](/documentation/examples/components/amp-story-interactive-poll/story#page=title-themes).

 [tip type="read-on"]
 Check this [Codepen collection](https://codepen.io/collection/DEGRLE) to play with the components and styles.